ayyucedemirbas/Deep-Learning-Tips-and-Tricks/README.md

    - However, reduced feature maps start to loose fine-grained information (low-level details) like boundaries and edges of organs.
      This decreases the quality of segmentation; hence, using skip connection can be good alternative to handle this problem.

+**Multi-Scale Input Processing:**

+   - Multi-scale input processing provides a way to look at and investigate the input image from two different perspectives.
+   - In this scheme, input image is convolved with two parallel convolution pathways just like in siamese architectures.
+   - While the first pathway operates on input image in normal resolution, which extracts detailed local appearance based features, the second branch processes same image in smaller size to come up with high level, more generalized features.
+   - Reference Paper: "Efficient multi-scale 3D CNN with fully connected CRF for accurate brain lesion segmentation"

 **Atrous (Dilated) Convolutions:**
    - Atrous convolution is capable of increasing receptive field of feature maps without reducing resolution, so it is suitable for           retaining fine-grained details in segmentation tasks.